Bigoli

 Bigoli is a term used in Veneto; a similar type of pasta called pici is produced in Tuscany.
+Tuscan "pici" are similar in their elongated shape, but the preparation process is different.
+No press is used, instead, they are made by hand, one by one, by rolling a thin strip of dough on a cutting board or between two palms.
+Eggs are not used in this Tuscan recipe.

+The contemporary recipe of Venetian “bigoli" involves semolina flour, whole wheat flour, and, optionally, eggs.
+This results in a dish that contains gluten.
+The use of whole wheat flour gives “bigoli" their distinctive dark color, setting them apart from typical Italian pasta made exclusively with semolina.
+“Bigoli” are cooked in boiling salted water for a few minutes and are then served with sauces, which can be meat-based or fish-based (typically salted sardines).

 History

 There are different versions of the origins of the bigoli.
 They only agree that they originated in what is now the Veneto region.
 According to one theory, its origin dates back to the 14th century during the Venetian Turkish Wars.
 After the Turks sank numerous Venetian ships loaded with durum, the remaining flour was stretched with common wheat flour.
 The new mixture was used for a dough, formed into a large spaghetto and called a bigolo.